oracle-livelabs/analytics-ai/generative-ai-agent-oda/vb/vb.md

 ## Task 2: (optional) Setup Production version of VB

+In this Task, we will use VB's development lifecycle to create a **Live** version of the app and get the corresponding url.
+Then we will setup access the app through OCI IAM.
+Once complete, you can distribute this app url to your end users.
+Before accessing the app, users will need to login using your Tenancy's login page.

 1. Promote app to Live
     Visual Builder has management tools for application versioning and environments.
 Your app starts out with a 1.0 Development environment